 Jill Wilfert, VP Global Licensing and Entertainment, LEGO Group

 A campaign is only as successful as the right people it reaches and retains.
-What are the latest strategies to deliver various audience segments on TV, digital, mobile to brands?
-How are brands reaching the right mix of customization and scale to perfect their audience targeting?
-What data and analytics services are offering unique new layers of information about audiences?
+How are brands reaching the ideal mix of customization and scale to perfect their audience targeting?
+What data and analytics services are offering unique layers of information about audiences?
 Leading brands and analytics partners explore how they are reaching the right audiences to maximize campaign results.

 Suzanne Kounkel, Chief Marketing Officer, Deloitte Consulting LLP